awsdocs/aws-step-functions-developer-guide/doc_source/connect-batch.md

 # Manage AWS Batch with Step Functions<a name="connect-batch"></a>

 Step Functions can control certain AWS services directly from the Amazon States Language\.
-For more information, see:
+For more information, see the following:
 + [Service Integrations](concepts-service-integrations.md)
 + [Pass Parameters to a Service API](connect-parameters.md)

-Supported APIs:
+Supported AWS Batch APIs:

 **Note**
 Parameters in Step Functions are expressed in `PascalCase`, even when the native service API is `camelCase`\.